 Also if you are hoping to enter the photos into a nature competition some competition guidelines are such, that you will have to try and eliminate any man-made objects from the background.
 Including bird wire, breeding boxes, sawn-off branches, bird leg rings, etc. It may take some time for you to get the right shots in, but it will be worth the wait.

-Another thing to look out for in the background is other birds and in particular brightly coloured ones getting into shot.
+Another thing to look out for in the background is other birds and in particular, distracting, brightly coloured ones getting into shot.
 Try to have only one kind of bird at a time unless they are a mating pair, of course.

-Here, you won’t need that enormous, expensive lens, but you will still have to fill most of the frame with your subject, who, although will be more at ease with people being around them, could still be a bit scatty, so a zoom lens up to 300mm or at least 200mm, with fast shutter speeds and wide apertures are also the order of the day.
+Here, you won’t need that enormous, expensive lens, but you will still have to fill most of the frame with your subject, and although they should be more at ease with people being around them all the time, they could still be a bit scatty, so a zoom lens up to 300mm or at least 200mm, with fast shutter speeds and wide apertures are also the order of the day.

 If there is a lack of light you may need to up your ISO rating a couple of stops.

-You can even set up a bird bath and feeder to entice local birds into your own garden and photograph them as they perch on a nearby tree branch.
+You can even set up a bird bath and feeder to entice local birds into your own garden and photograph them as they wait, perched on a nearby tree branch.